Ralph Wood Figures

 Other enamel-painted figures recorded with impressed numbers:

 • #5 Clown, sweep, winter (Halfpenny).
-See A5 below.
+Recorded as 6 above and A6 below.
+Also titled "Sloth".

 • #10 Lost Piece Found (Falkner).
 See A10 below.